Feedback on mandatory registration for platform providers

 An aged care digital platform means an online enabled application, website or system operated to facilitate the delivery of services in the Commonwealth aged care system.

-Feedback from stakeholders said that the model should be simple and capture a wide range of providers, and, where possible, align with the Aged Care model.
+Feedback from stakeholders said that the model should be simple and capture a wide range of providers and, where possible, align with the Aged Care model.
 While there was discussion about giving the NDIS Commission the power to formally name (or ‘designate’) a provider as a Platform Provider (similar to powers available in Aged Care), feedback cautioned that this power should be used carefully and not unfairly.

 Which registration obligations are important?

-Safeguarding and protections
+Safeguarding and protection

 Feedback from Platform Providers indicated they were generally supportive of common baseline requirements for safeguarding, such as worker screening, incident reporting and complaint management.